pasqal-io/pasqal-cloud/README.md

 ### Extra emulator configuration (Soon publicly available)

-Some emulators, such as EMU_SV and EMU_FREE, accept further configuration to control the emulation.
+Some emulators, such as EMU_TN and EMU_FREE, accept further configuration to control the emulation.
 This is because these emulators are more advanced numerical simulation of the quantum system.

-For EMU_SV:
+For EMU_TN:

 ```python
 # replace the corresponding section in the above code example with this to